merenlab/merenlab.org/_posts/anvio/2019-10-07-getting-help.md

 If you are having a technical problem, please [submit an issue on GitHub](https://github.com/merenlab/anvio/issues) to contact developers.

-The only time it is appropriate to use GitHub is if you are have a technical issue, or a developer requested you to submit an issue for a non-technical concern.
+The only time it is appropriate to use GitHub is if you are having a technical issue, or a developer requested you to submit an issue for a non-technical concern.

 When you are submitting a GitHub issue, it is extremely critical for you to read the issue template that appears when you click "New Issue", and remove the instructions once you have read them all before submission.

 # Educational resources

 We try our best to keep our online documentation up-to-date.
 Our best is not always enough, but most of the time you should be able to find plenty of information right here on our website.
-This section gives a brief overview of different kinds of learning resources we provide for beginners.
+This section gives a brief overview of the different kinds of learning resources we provide for beginners.

 ### The 'omics vocabulary

 In anvi'o programs and most of the documents referenced below, you will find a whole host of terms of microbial 'omics that are specific to our field (such as 'contig') or specific to anvi'o (such as 'contigs database').
-While familiarity with the terms is essentail, they can be initially confusing and seemingly impenetrable.
+While familiarity with the terms is essential, they can be initially confusing and seemingly impenetrable.
 Which is why we have started developing a dedicated <a href="http://merenlab.org/vocabulary/">vocabulary page</a> to help you get started.

 {:.notice}
 Our vocabulary page is in its infancy.
 If someting is missing, or if you do not agree with some of the definitions, we would be happy to hear from you.